msg7086/koying-bdtools/README.md

-Tools to extract chapters from mpls file.
+Tool to extract chapters from mpls file.

 Usage:

-To extract all chapters from SHOW_DISC_01/BDMV/PLAYLIST into disc_*.txt
+To extract all chapters from SHOW_DISC_01/BDMV/PLAYLIST into disc1_*.txt

     mpls_dump -p disc1 SHOW_DISC_01